 There are hundreds of streams, waterfalls and springs that feed into the rivers along the GAP.
 I never really stopped to appreciate one.
-Time for nother cliche: Travel is not about the destination, it’s about how you get there, and who you are with.
+Time for another cliche: Travel is not about the destination, it’s about how you get there.

 Is that a banana in your pocket?